rickwierenga/app-store-notifications-v2-validator/README.md

 pip install app-store-notifications-v2-validator
 ```

 Download "Apple Root CA - G3 Root" from https://www.apple.com/certificateauthority/.
-Store the file path in an environment variable named `APPLE_ROOT_CA` or put it in the directory where the code is run.
+Store the file path in an environment variable named `APPLE_ROOT_CA` or pass file path as apple_root_cert_path param in asn2.parse or put it in the directory where the code is run.

 ## Usage